NextCenturyCorporation/itm-mvp/README.md

 This README provides a guide to setup and run the ITM application.

 ## To-Dos
-* Return error codes from server as per API documentation
-* Move scenario selection to configuration and/or command-line arguments
+* Simplify API error code responses

 ## Prerequisites